Phylum: Magnoliophyta - Class: Equisetopsida - Order: Rosales - Family: Rosaceae

-At its best in sunlit places beside ponds and streams, meadowsweet is also commonly seen on roadside verges and in damp meadows.
+At its best in sunlit places beside ditches, pondsand streams, Meadowsweet is also commonly seen on roadside verges and woodland edges as well as in damp meadows.

-The specimens on this page were photographed in West Wales in June.
+The Meadowsweet plants shown on this page were photographed in West Wales in June.